 What questions should you ask?

 Everything and anything!
-The more you know about your ideal customer, the better you’ll be able to target them…
+The more you know about your ideal customer, the better you’ll target them…

-…but, just in case you don’t where to start or would like to better understand the most-relevant characteristics of your ideal customer, I’ve created an awesome shortcut for you, a customer avatar template.
+…but, just in case you don’t where to start or would like to better understand the most relevant characteristics of your ideal customer, I’ve created an awesome shortcut for you in our customer avatar template.

 This template covers the absolute MUST-KNOW topics of your customer avatar.
 If you haven’t created a customer avatar before and would like to benefit from all the invaluable advantages (written in the rest of this article) get it now.
 It’s FREE and doesn’t require contact details!